protonemedia/laravel-splade-docs/x-form.md

 ## File uploads

-When the submitted data contains a file, the form will be sent using a `FormData` object instead of a JSON-encoded string.
+Splade will send the form using a `FormData` object instead of a JSON-encoded string when the submitted data contains a file.
 This is done automatically for you.
-You may use the input event to bind the selected file to your form data:
+In addition, you may use the input event to bind the selected file to your form data:

 ```blade
 <x-splade-form>